nulty/support_form/README.md

 end
 ```

-Then you can add a nested attributes form in the `competition` creation form or
+To create a Stat, there is a nested attributes form partial available to render through `fields_for`, a stand alone form or
-just create one in the console
+just create one in the console.

 ```ruby
 Competition.create_support_stats(categories: {"Some support query topic" => 0}, recipient_email: "who_gets_the_support@emails.com")
 ```

 ## Usage
 * 1